thiagobruch/nordvpn_wireguard_key/README.md

 ```
 docker compose up -d
 ```
-<B>2.5 - </B>Using your browser, configure the proxy to use the Coker Host IP Address and the Port defined above (i.e. 8888)
+<B>2.5 - </B>Using your browser, configure the proxy to use the Docker Host IP Address and the Port defined above (i.e. 8888)